‘Brilliant’ Kelly is patients’ choice

-Lead bowel function clinical nurse specialist (CNS) Kelly, who works for Sandwell and West Birmingham Hospitals NHS Trust, was nominated by patient Tom Owen, who says she was critical to him surviving rectal cancer and a subsequent anterior resection.
+Lead bowel function clinical nurse specialist Kelly, who works for Sandwell and West Birmingham Hospitals NHS Trust, was nominated by patient Tom Owen, who says she was critical to him surviving his rectal cancer and subsequent anterior

 ‘I cannot put into words what she has done for me and, of course, other patients.
 And to be chosen by the public is quite an accolade.’

-After qualifying in 2003 as a cadet, Kelly worked on an acute surgical ward specialising in colorectal surgery, and then became link nurse for the colorectal CNSs.
+After qualifying in 2003 as a cadet, Kelly worked on an acute surgical ward specialising in colorectal surgery, then became link nurse for the colorectal nurse specialists.

 She says: ‘They invested in me with training so, out of hours, I was able to site and care for stoma patients which helped enhanced recovery.
 Colorectal care has always been my passion.’

-She loved her 2009 secondment with the colorectal CNSs, and took an interest in pelvic floor and bowel dysfunction.
+She loved her 2009 secondment with the colorectal clinical nurse specialists, and began taking an interest in pelvic floor and bowel dysfunction.

 The following year she began her current role, starting the faecal incontinence and constipation healthcare (Finch) service at Sandwell Hospital.
 ‘Starting it from scratch entailed everything,’ Kelly recalls.
 ‘Policies, pathways, coding, promotion, patient leaflets, business cases, project planning as well as on-the-job training, patient record cards, devising a database and audit sheets.’

 Piloted, audited and evaluated by Birmingham City University, it proved a success.
-Kelly was able to recruit another nurse, CNS Elizabeth Clarson, and then in 2015 Jodie Smith joined the team.
+Kelly was able to recruit another nurse, clinical nurse specialist Elizabeth Clarson, then in 2015 Jodie Smith joined the team.

-Tom says he especially values the anterior resection survival group set up by the team.
+Tom especially values the anterior resection survival group set up by the team.
 ‘It’s been an absolute boon to me and others,’ he says.
-‘We get together about 4 times a year and swap information.
+‘We get together about four times a year and swap information, which is invaluable.
 Specialists give us talks on areas such as diet, exercise and the latest treatments.

 ‘One of my quibbles, throughout my problems with the after-effects of my anterior resection, has been that I had never met any fellow sufferers.
-I could not compare progress with anyone else.
+I couldn’t compare progress with anyone else.
 Now I can.
-It will be a huge help to patients.’
+It will be a huge help to future patients.’

 The team expected a handful of people to turn up when they started the group, but 20 came.
 ‘Tom was willing to stand up and talk about his experience,’ Kelly says.
 ‘We are a small unit but cover the West Midlands.
 We have been reaching out to other areas to see if their patients would benefit from joining the group.’